Supersonic-Sites/Condesa/content/_index.md

         cta_select: true
         img_alt: Picture of the Condesa Jewerly Expertise Team
         cta: Learn More
-        desc: Our team of experts is led by a certified gemologist with nearly 30 years of experience.
+        desc: Our team of experts is led by a jeweler and certified gemologist with nearly 30 years of experience.
 We’re in love with beauty and creating art and can’t wait to help you realize your projects.
         aos_select: true
         title: About
       - img: Condesa/Home_Page_Repair_link_pic_BjNbVyMemx.JPG